Elizabeth Orton Jones: Later life

-In 1945 Elizabeth visited New Hampshire for a business trip.
+In 1945 Jones visited New Hampshire for a business trip.
 The picturesque landscape caught her imagination, and she moved to Mason soon afterward.
 Jones became a well-respected figure in Mason, as she served to collect and preserve the history of the town in Mason Bicentennial, 1768-1968 a book she edited.
 She was known there, not by her given name, but by the nickname "Twig", the title character from one of her books.

-Many Masonians do not know her as anything other than that.
+Jones supported the children's theater, Andy's Summer Playhouse.
+For the last 40 years of her life, she offered artistic advice and guidance to the children in the community who participated in the Playhouse.

 She died on May 10, 2005, at the Monadnock Community Hospital in Peterborough, New Hampshire, of a brief illness.
 On June 25, 2005, the Mason Public Library renamed its Junior Room the "Twig Room" in her honor; a scrapbook of Twig memorabilia is available there.

-Perhaps one of "Twig's" greatest, most enduring accomplishments was her adamant support of a local summer children's theater, known as Andy's Summer Playhouse.
-Every year for the last 40 years of her life, she offered artistic advice and guidance to many of the children in the community who participated in the Playhouse.
+Perhaps one of "Twig's" most enduring accomplishments was her adamant support of a local summer children's theater, known as Andy's Summer Playhouse.